-In fact, a simple, yearly furnace maintenance will help ensure that your unit continues to operate safely, effectively and efficiently.
+A simple, yearly furnace maintenance will help ensure that your unit continues to operate safely, effectively and efficiently.
 Having your home heating system serviced at the beginning of each heating season helps ensure your equipment is operating at peak efficiency and not working harder than it has to, possibly extending its life.
-An inspection can also catch potential small issues before they become big ones.
+An inspection can also catch potential minor issues before they become big ones.

 Here’s why you should get an annual furnace inspection:

-It’s not just a dirty filter, however, that can cause your equipment to become less efficient.
-Your furnace also has many delicate parts that, if not carefully inspected and taken care of by a licensed professional, can make the furnace less efficient.
+It’s not just a dirty filter; however, that can cause your equipment to become less efficient.
+Your furnace also has many delicate parts that can make the furnace less efficient if not carefully inspected and taken care of by a licensed professional.

 Before scheduling an inspection from a qualified professional, inspect and, if necessary, replace your furnace filter – and do it as needed or per manufacturer recommendations.